 "Americans currently use 24% of the world's energy while we make up only 5% of the population.
 If we are to 'save the world' we must strive for more sustainable, market-driven housing models that are attractive to an American middle class."

 CoHousing Solutions works with future residents to create vibrant neighborhoods that are both environmentally and socially sustainable.
 Katie McCamant has created sustainable neighborhoods for decades, long before terms like 'climate change' and 'carbon footprint' became popular.
 Through years of experience we have learned what really works and how to get our home buyers the highest value for their investment.

-The sustainable value in cohousing derives from the architecture, design, and social constructs:
+Cohousing's sustainability is derived from architecture, design, and social constructs:

 Architecture & Design

 Cohousing communities are built with environmental factors in mind.
 Careful consideration for the local climate, natural daylight, and optimizing solar orientation make for highly energy efficient buildings.